 High-fiber foods and complex carbohydrates can also keep the digestive system flowing smoothly.
 Complex carbs include things like whole grains, starchy vegetables, wheatgrass, and quinoa.
 Approximately ten million Americans enjoy the benefits of a vegetarian or vegan diet, which can help promote good gut health.

-Neuro Wellness Spa is on the cutting edge of providing a vast array of treatments that help provide healing for a person’s body and mind.
-Our trained clinicians can help you identify and address digestive health issues you may be facing.
-These treatments not only leave you in better physical health but also improve your mood.
+Neuro Wellness Spa is on the cutting edge of providing a vast array of mental health treatments that help provide healing for a personโs body and mind.
+Our trained clinicians can help you identify and address digestive health issues along with any mental health conditions you may be facing.
+With a little guidance, your digestive and mental health can work together in harmony.